 "She keeps calling it a mistake, like it was nothing more than taking a wrong turn somewhere.
 She's acting like everything's fine and nothing ever happened, like all this time my father's been off on some business trip instead of locked up in prison" (26).

-Just Melvin: Just Evil (2000) in which she "took note of the
+Wiess was inspired to write after watching the documentary Just Melvin: Just Evil (2000) in which she "took note of the use of the word "offenders," which [Wiess] felt minimized the abuse perpetrated" (The Sentinel). |

 Sprinkled throughout the book are flashbacks to snippets of her early childhood.
 These seemingly mundane memories are forever marred by the knowledge of her father's predatory motives.
 It's painful for Meredith to remember; if the crimes he'd later commit against her didn't happen, these little moments would have otherwise held a sweet and innocent fondness.
 Other memories include sickening instances of her being groomed as a child and heartwrenching fights between her and her mother.